noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 deliberately lifting herself up, calling herself a beautiful girl or something like that, so that she wouldn’t be praised in a strange way...

-This is....
+This is...
 Unnn...
 I felt like I had found an amusing weakness.

 [...Uwaahhh, Kaito-san.
 That’s an evil smile you had there.]